microsoft/dotnet/Documentation/compatibility/wpf-textbox-selected-text-appears-a-different-color-when-the-text-box-is-inactive.md

 ### Change Description

-In .NET 4.5, when a WPF text box control is inactive (it doesn't have focus), the selected text inside the box will appear a different color than when the control is active.
+In .NET Framework 4.5, when a WPF text box control is inactive (it doesn't have focus), the selected text inside the box will appear a different color than when the control is active.